PranavSriram18/writing/attention/attention0.md

 their context!
 It's striking to hear becuase in under a decade we've gone from translating sentences to thinking about how to push models to reason about corpuses of over a million tokens!

-An important detail to keep in mind when discussing the complexity of attention is that attention is highly parallel, so actual wall-clock time differs significantly from raw FLOP counts.
-An interesting frame for thinking about complexity in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
+Another important detail to keep in mind when discussing the complexity of attention is that attention is highly parallel, so actual wall-clock time differs significantly from raw FLOP counts.
+An interesting lens for thinking about complexity in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
 For a fascinating deep dive on this, see ["Attention is Logarithmic (Actually)"](https://supaiku.com/attention-is-logarithmic).